 - What are your plans for 2018 and 2020?

 - Where can I find your latest donor information?

 One of our core principles is the belief that all political donor information should be 100% transparent.
 Putting our money where our mouth is on the subject, we do not give special treatment for organizations we agree with politically.
-The organizations below are dark money groups (organizations not legally required to share their donor information) whose work we generally agree with, so we cannot recommend that you donate to them (as always – make up your own mind), but we do recommend volunteering for them should they be active in your area.
+The organizations below do work we generally agree with, but we cannot recommend that you donate to them, because they’re dark money groups (organizations not legally required to reveal their donor data).

 The Issue with, & Our Position on, Dark Money Groups